Policies

 We strive to adhere to the principles set out herein, and expect grant recipients, reviewers, and employees to comply with it, and with due regard for, local conditions and norms.

-Data is used in our operations and to allow applications and their reviews.
+Data is used in our operations and to enable applications and their reviews.
 We strive to offer clarity on the type and source of data used, and to communicate its purpose to all involved via relevant privacy notices and guidance.

 Human interests before commercial interests